ivogeorg/ce-learning-progression-003-screensavers/README.md

 ### Overview

 This assignnment is more involved than the first two, but uses the same basic micro:bit functions.
 With some upfront design and several iterations of the implementation, it is within any student who has completed the previous two assignments.
-It asks you to create 5 "screensavers" for the micro:bit's 25 LED matrix.
+It asks you to create 5 "screensavers" for the micro:bit's 5x5 LED array (aka 25-LED matrix).
 The screensavers are moving patterns of lights that are displayed when the micro:bit is "put to sleep" and until it is "woken up".

 ### Requirements

-#### 1. Summary
+#### 1. Modes

-This assignment asks you to design a program and implement it in micro:bit JavaScript (that is, TypeScript) from scratch. **No Blocks!** This assignment is submitted through Github.
+1. The program should have two modes, _asleep_ and _working_.
+It should do different things in the different modes.

+2. Use a conditional (aka _boolean_) variable to track the mode.

+3. In the _asleep_ mode, the micro:bit should show a "screensaver".
+In the _working_ mode, it should at least scroll a sentence of your choosing, or optionally do something more sophisticated.

-### 2. Requirements
+#### 2. Controls

+1. Use the A button to "put the screen to sleep" (that is, put the program in the _asleep_ state, activating the "screensaver").

+2. Use the B button to "wake the screen up" (that is, put the program in the _working_ state).

+3. **CHALLENGE:** Require that the A button is _held down_ for 2 seconds to activate the "screensaver", instead of just being pressed and released. _Hint: You need to use the `buttonIsPressed` and the timing functionality of the micro:bit._

-#### 2.1 "Screensavers"
+#### 3. "Screensavers"

 1. Design 5 abstract, randomized, moving patterns for the 5x5 LED array.
 Some ideas:
    1. Rotating "lines" like | / - \ | / -, that are centered at different spots.